 The ability to follow directions is a basic life skill that will serve your child well both now and in the future.

-When you look at the various aspects of our everyday lives and daily interactions with others (like following the user manual’s instructions for a new gadget), you realize how this skill actually allows us to accomplish so much.
+When you look at the various aspects of our everyday lives and daily interactions with others (like following the user manual’s instructions for a new gadget), you realize how much this skill actually allows us to accomplish.

 For kids, in particular, there are a couple of key benefits to following directions.